ChatGPT uninstalls spike after OpenAI’s defense partnership sparks backlash

 How Claude gained momentum during the backlash

-While ChatGPT faced a wave of uninstall activity, rival AI assistant Claude saw a notable increase in downloads.
+While ChatGPT faced uninstall activity, rival AI assistant Claude by Anthropic saw a significant increase in downloads.

 For the first time, Claude’s daily U.S. downloads surpassed ChatGPT’s.